akshaybhonde67/BehaviouralQuestions/README.md

 12. How do you manage your time in a project when the project has a tight deadline?<br>
 I typically aim to tackle the more difficult parts of a project early on because if you wait until the end of a day to tackle the tough parts, you stand the chance of running out of time.
 I also like to break down larger parts of a project into small chunks—doing so allows me to keep cool and not get overwhelmed while working up against the deadline.
 Also I like to make small milestones and deadlines for them and keep updating the team when they are achieved.
 Even if my tasks seemed unachievable, I would buckle down and figure out the best approach to completing the tasks.
 I would start by organizing the tasks from most important to least, and then I would begin working on the most important task.
 If there were any tasks I could delegate to other capable individuals, I would not be afraid to ask for assistance.<br><br>

+13. What do you consider to have been your biggest failure; why do you consider it as such (what impact it had), and what did you learn from it? <br>
+My greatest failure so far was sticking with my master's degree in Telecommunication past the point when I knew I wasn't interested in it.
+I graduated from the program but midway I just didn't feel good about it.
+I had trouble getting a job but I got it eventually because I pursued online courses in computer science and I learnt python programming.
+This helped me find out my passion and I ended up going back to school to pursue my masters in Computer Science.
+That delayed the start of my career by two years but I supported myself the whole time and now I love my career path, so the story has a happy ending.<br><br>

+14. Tell me about a manager or someone of a senior nature you have worked well with and why?
+How did they manage or work with you?<br>
+I’ve typically been given a lot of freedom to make decisions and self-manage in my career, which I love.
+However, in my last job, my boss resigned and a new supervisor came in who had a much more hands-on management style.
+I was still able to work well under this style of management and ended up getting along great with this new boss.

+15. If you could do anything you wanted to do and you were financially secure, what would you do?<br>
+I would buy a private island in Tahiti and spend rest of my life sipping pina colada's with my wife.<br><br>

+16. What books are you currently reading/what websites do you like to visit?<br>
+I am reading Rich Dad Poor Dad and its quite good, in the sense that it teaches you to see everything you buy from an asset / liability point of view. <br><br>

+17. Describe a situation in which you aspired to reach a goal.
+What obstacles did you confront along the way?
+What did you do to overcome them?<br>
+When I first started out in the industry, I did not have a lot of technical knowledge.
+I thought I would pick it up along the way, but after a month of working at my first job I realized I needed to make some changes if I wanted to be able to progress in my career.
+That is when I decided to be proactive in continually improving my technical skills.
+I started pursuing online courses and kept upto date with the latest skills needed to progress in my career.
+The positive effects started showing in my performance reviews where my managers started appreciating my ideas, work ethics and considered me an integral part of the team. <br><br>

+18. What are the biggest ways people waste time on the job?
+What do you think are the reasons for this?<br>
+I think some of the common reasons would be Cell Phone/Texting, Gossip, The Internet, Social Media and Snack Or Smoke Breaks.
+I think this is a human tendency and it’s nearly impossible for the team to be productive all of the time but steps can be taken to boost productivity levels in the workplace <br><br>

+19. Where do you see yourself in 5 years time?<br>
+Well I’m really excited by this position at Munich Re because in five years, I’d like to be seen as someone with deep expertise in the data science industry, and I know that’s something that I’ll have an opportunity to do here.
+I’m also really excited to take on more managerial responsibilities in the next few years and potentially even take the lead on some projects.
+I’ve been lucky enough to work with some amazing managers, and so developing into a great manager myself is something I’m really excited about.<br><br>

+20. Could you tell me about a time you lacked the knowledge or skill to complete a task? <br>
+in my role as data scientist intern at Wellio I had to develop an Image Classification pipeline for classifying food recipe images as appealing or not, thus, preventing customer rejection of a recipe due to appearance.
+At this role the learning curve was very steep as the tech stack being used for the project was Python, Jupyter, Keras, sklearn and tools like Jupyter Notebooks were new, and I had not worked with libraries like scikit-learn, keras in a work environment.
+As the duration of the internship was 3 mths, my manager & I decided that I should spend a month to get training and familiarity with the tools being used in the project.
+Also in this Internship, I had to work on the project individually and my only point of contact was my manager.
+Due to my ability to adapt to new environments and gain new skills easily I was able to complete the project successfully. <br><br>

+21.